Data Fetching

 You can create or update static pages after you have built your site.
 ISR enables you to use static generation per-page.
 This means you do not have to rebuild your entire site.
 ISR gives you the benefit of static while you can scale millions of pages.

-to read files
+Using process.cwd() to read files

-Next.js compiles your code into a separate directory, which means you can not use __dirname
+Next.js compiles your code into a separate directory, which means you can not use __dirname since this will not return the correct path.

-instead, since this gives you the directory where Next.js is actually being executed.
+You can use process.cwd() instead, since this gives you the directory where Next.js is actually being executed.

 Technical Details to keep in mind

-runs on build time only.
+getStaticPropsruns on build time only.
 This means it will not receive data that is only available outside of the build time, like during the request time.Things like query parameters or HTTP headers are not available.

 Since

-is not included in the JS bundle for the browser.You can write direct database queries in your code without them getting sent to the browser.
+getStaticPropsonly runs on the server-side, it can not be run on the client-side.getStaticPropsis not included in the JS bundle for the browser.You can write direct database queries in your code without them getting sent to the browser.

 If you do this, make sure you do not fetch an API route from